native-land-digital/next-nld/README.md

 - Adding Instagram feed (looks a bit complicated annoyingly)
 - Create API documentation at external documentation site
 - Picking some prettier fonts
+- Link somewhere front page or nav to main /maps directory

 Bugs:
-- Some territory slugs do not work as URLs -- possible/preferable to use IDs and do redirects from old slugs instead?
 - Fixing up the raw sql in the polygon PUT (use index.php method)
-- Looking around for any small errors with JSX in server or frontend code, resolving
-- Small cleanups (removing email verification / password reset notes in Log In, adding link to Login from Signup)

 Before first deploy:
+- Prep fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
+- Doing logging to log drains
 - Directly testing all exposed API endpoints
-- Doing logging to log drains
 - Ensuring database backups reliability
 - Verify that embed.html is working
-- Protecting TinyMCE key?
-- Adding a protected Mapbox public token (only for main URL) for prod
 - Update Research map for Prod

 After first deploy:
+- Adding a protected Mapbox public token (only for main URL) for prod
-- Setting up regular backups for Supabase
+- Setting up regular backups for Supabase (beyond 7 day standard, once per month or so dump it somewhere)
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
-- Do a fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
-- Enhancing Winston logs to go straight to Heroku or other service
-- Adding a new API endpoint that requires API keys

 Optimization:
+- Integrating some kind of linter check akin to NextJS when merging
+- Add last updated date in Mapbox updating research section (for clarity)
 - Properly do typescript in auth config files
 - Catch logs for API requests that are errors
 - Reading over SQL injection in Prisma docs